bhisaac/5eFP/5eFP-SRD.md

 **_Time Marker_.** Keep track of how long PCs are deployed on an unexplored world map tile.
 The time marker begins at 0 and increases when an encounter is resolved.
 If three footholds are resolved and the PCs reveal additional footholds, each increases the time marker by +1.
 When the time marker reaches 8, all PCs instantaneously Recall.

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).
+A game feature with the turn keyword can only be used once during your turn.

 **_Upgrade_.** Once the PCs Recall, they may spend Coin unlocking character upgrades.
-Available upgrades include background, class, and species and are limited to only those upgrades equal to or less than LEVEL.
+Available upgrades include background, class, and species, and are limited to only those upgrades equal to or less than LEVEL.
 Once all PCs stop spending Coin on character upgrades, downtime begins.

 **_Wounds_.** Any damage assigned to you that you cannot reduce or prevent is converted to an equal number of wounds.